tylerreny/tylerreny.github.io/cv.md

 #Conference Presentations

+**2015** "The New Race Card: Demographic Change and the Politics of Immigration," APSA, San Francisco, CA.

-**2015** “Mobilizing Immigration Attitudes: Context, Competition, and Contemporary Racial Appeals”, MPSA, Chicago, IL.
+**2015** “Mobilizing Immigration Attitudes: Context, Competition, and Contemporary Racial Appeals,” MPSA, Chicago, IL.

-**2015** “Mobilizing Immigration Attitudes: Context, Competition, and Contemporary Racial Appeals”, WPSA, Las Vegas, NV.
+**2015** “Mobilizing Immigration Attitudes: Context, Competition, and Contemporary Racial Appeals,” WPSA, Las Vegas, NV.

-**2014** “Anti-immigrant Appeals in Senate and Gubernatorial Campaigns”, PRIEC, Albuquerque, NM.
+**2014** “Anti-immigrant Appeals in Senate and Gubernatorial Campaigns,” PRIEC, Albuquerque, NM.

 **2014** “Immigrant Political Ambition: New Americans and the Quest for Political Office” (with